 Myrna Strand, Retired Teacher

-value of this program came last year when an area music educator
+testimonial to the value of this program came last year when an area music educator

 Ann Sheldon Duff, Community Leader

-Educare Foundation was about and how we worked with providing grand funds
+After explaining what Educare Foundation was about and how we worked with providing

-planning to enter the teaching field.
+program for students planning to enter the teaching field.
 They were excited about

 the possibilities and believed it would be a great way to Leave A Legacy for the

 Anne Frank, Diarist